cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-22-my-ultimate-terminal-customizations-for-macos.md

 # Trash-CLI

 [trash-cli](https://github.com/sindresorhus/trash-cli) is a substitute for the dangerous `rm` command that permanently deletes files.
-In contrast, trash-cli moves files to the trash, which is much safer and reversible
+In contrast, trash-cli moves files to the trash, which is safer because it is reversible.

 To install trash-cli, execute the following command in the terminal: